Ryangwaite/AWS-SAA-C02-Course/README.md

 - A specific Organizational Unit
 - A specific member only.

-The master account cannot be restricted by SCPs which means this should not be used because it is a security risk.
+The management account cannot be restricted by SCPs.

-SCPs limit what the account, **including root** can do inside that account.
+SCPs limit what the member account, **including root** can do inside that account.
-They don't grant permissions themselves, just act as a barrier.
+They don't grant permissions themselves, just act as a limit on the actions that the member accounts administrators can delegate to the IAM users and roles within.

 #### 1.3.7.1.
 Allow List vs Deny List